UF4007/ioManager/README.md

 > **Important Notes:**
 > - When a `fsm_handle` is destroyed without being detached, the corresponding coroutine is also destroyed.
-> - Detached coroutines continue running until they complete or the manager is destroyed.
 > - The FSM context (`io::fsm<T>&`) is only valid within the coroutine that obtained it.
+> - `fsm_handle` is not thread-safe at all.
+Do not use it for any multi-threaded operation.

 ## Future/Promise: Coroutine Communication